 Do Chromebooks have good battery life?

 Chromebooks have very good battery life.
-We run our own in-house Laptop Mag Battery test on Chromebooks, and on average, they last 10 hours.
-A Chromebook will usually endure the eight hours that are necessary for a productive day at work or school.
+On our own in-house Laptop Mag Battery test, on average, they last 10 hours.
+They will usually endure the eight hours that are necessary for a productive day at work or school.

 Are Chromebooks secure?

-Yes, Chromebooks are super secure.
 If you're a business looking for a secure laptop for your employees or an institution seeking student-friendly devices that are nearly immune to malware, Chromebooks are the way to go.
-Some Chromebooks are even going as far as adding biometric authentication, like fingerprint scanners, to add a new level of security to its laptops -- the Acer Chromebook 715 has a fingerprint sensor, for example.
+Some even go as far as adding biometric authentication, like fingerprint scanners.

 We also test for the Chromebooks' performance, battery life, screen brightness, multitasking muscle and more.